ClipboardHealth/core-utils/packages/embedex/README.md

 Embed shared text and code snippets from source files into destination files.
 For example, embed TypeScript examples into TypeDoc comments and your README.

-`embedex` helps ensure a single source of truth while ensuring examples are up to date with the code they are documenting, runnable, linted, tested, and show on hover in IDEs.
+`embedex` helps ensure a single source of truth while ensuring examples are up-to-date with the code they are documenting, runnable, linted, tested, and show on hover in IDEs.

 ## Table of contents <!-- omit from toc -->